SquadcastHub/squadcasthub.github.io/pages/mydoc/quickstart_guide.md

 🔔 **Check out the Incident Page**

 The [Incidents Details](incident-details) page is where engineers can take actions and respond to the triggered incidents.
-Squadcast provides functionalities like [War Room](warroom), [Incident Timelines](incident-timeline), and [Squadcast Actions](what-are-squadcast-actions).
+Squadcast provides functionalities like [Incident Notes](incident-notes), [Incident Timelines](incident-timeline), and [Squadcast Actions](what-are-squadcast-actions).

 👍 **Respond to an Incident**